Het25Dave/playstore_scraper/ReadMe.md

 [ ] Phase 3 (Current): Integrate LLM for "Gap Analysis"—automatically identifying features requested in our app that exist in competitor apps.

 [ ] Phase 4: Develop a Streamlit Dashboard for real-time "Head-to-Head" visualization.

-[ ] Phase 5 (Juspay Alignment): Implement RAG (Retrieval Augmented Generation) to allow users to "Chat with the Reviews" (e.g., "Compare the login issues between App A and App B").

 💻 Installation & Usage: